compintell/Mooncake.jl/docs/src/understanding_mooncake/algorithmic_differentiation.md

 \lim_{\text{d} h \to 0} \frac{\| f(x + \text{d} h) - f(x) + D f [x] (\text{d} h)  \|_\mathcal{Y}}{\| \text{d}h \|_\mathcal{X}} = 0,
 ```
 where ``\| \cdot \|_\mathcal{X}`` and ``\| \cdot \|_\mathcal{Y}`` are the norms associated to Hilbert spaces ``\mathcal{X}`` and ``\mathcal{Y}`` respectively.
+(The Frechet derivative does not depend on the choice of norms.
+All norms are _equivalent_ in finite dimensions, meaning they define the same topology and notion of convergence: if this equation is satisfied for one norm, it holds for all.)

 It is a good idea to consider what this looks like when ``\mathcal{X} = \mathcal{Y} = \RR`` and when ``\mathcal{X} = \mathcal{Y} = \RR^D``.
 It is sometimes helpful to refer to this definition to e.g. verify the correctness of the derivative of a function -- as with single-variable calculus, however, this is rare.

 _**Another aside: what does Forwards-Mode AD compute?**_